sahilseth/flowrdocs/source/rd/topics/job.rst

     depedency type.
 One of none, gather, serial, burst.
 If previous_job is specified, then this would not be 'none'.
 [Required]
 ...
     other passed onto object creation.
-Example: memory, walltime, cpu status
+Example: memory, walltime, cpu
-    status [ignore]. this is used internally to update status of the job.

 Description